vapor/docs/4.0/docs/custom-working-dir.md

 # Setting a Custom Working Directory
-By default XCode will reference a very obscure working directory called DerivedData for various assets which can cause significant problems or confusion.
+By default Xcode will reference a very obscure working directory called DerivedData for various assets which can cause significant problems or confusion.
 To avoid this, set a *Custom Working Directory* in the Xcode Scheme for your project.

 You will notice it is *not* set when you see this warning in the output:
 ![Output Warning](../images/set-working-dir-01.png)